Policy Statement for Economic Development Incentives

 - The application will be sent to the Rowlett Economic Development Advisory Board for review and comments.
 Additional information may be requested as needed.

-- The Rowlett Economic Development Advisory Board will make a recommendation to the City Council regarding the incentive request.
+- The Economic Development Advisory Board will make a recommendation to the City Council regarding the incentive request.

-- If a tax abatement is being considered, the City Council of Rowlett may consider a resolution calling a public hearing to consider establishment of a tax reinvestment zone and to determine whether the project is feasible and practical and would be of benefit to the land to be included in the zone and municipality.
+- If a tax abatement is being considered, the City Council may consider a resolution calling a public hearing to consider establishment of a tax reinvestment zone and to determine whether the project is feasible and practical and would be of benefit to the land to be included in the zone and municipality.

-- If a tax abatement is being considered, the City Council of Rowlett may consider adoption of an ordinance designating the area described in the legal description of the proposed project as a commercial/industrial tax abatement zone.
+- If a tax abatement is being considered, the City Council may consider adoption of an ordinance designating the area described in the legal description of the proposed project as a commercial/industrial tax abatement zone.

-- If a tax abatement is being considered, the City Council of Rowlett may consider adoption of a resolution approving the terms and conditions of a contract between the City and the applicant governing the provision of the tax abatement.
+- If a tax abatement is being considered, the City Council may consider adoption of a resolution approving the terms and conditions of a contract between the City and the applicant governing the provision of the tax abatement.